marciatmerritt/NODEJS2024Q3-basic-testing/README.md

 npm run test:verbose
 ```

 After running the tests, you will see the number of passing, failing, and skipped tests in the terminal.
-All tests should complete execution within **30 seconds**.

 ## Testing Sections